MiyakeYuuki/Elefit/README.md

 ![Elefit logo](https://github.com/MiyakeYuuki/Elefit/blob/myspace_tomo/images/Elefit_icon.png "Elefit icon")

 # What's elefit
-Elefit is a device used for DNA analysys preparation.
+Elefit is a device used for DNA analysis preparation.
 It has a compact body, so easy to move.

 # File Description
 ## ◆ "controller_app" folder